maravento/blackip/README.md

 http_access deny blackip
 ```

-#### Bloqueo Inverso para [Squid](http://www.squid-cache.org/) (Tested in v3.5.x) / For [Squid](http://www.squid-cache.org/) Reverse Block (Tested in v3.5.x)
+#### Reverse Block For [Squid](http://www.squid-cache.org/) (Tested in v3.5.x)

-Si considera que son muchas IPs a bloquear, se recomienda usar la regla de bloqueo inverso para Squid, que consiste en autorizar solamente listas blancas de IPs y denegar el resto de peticiones a direcciones IPs.
-Si va a usar esta regla, se recomienda desactivar BlackIP / If you consider that there are many IPs to block, it is recommended to use the reverse blocking rule for Squid, which is to authorize only white lists of IPs and deny all other requests to IP addresses.
-If you are going to use this rule, it is recommended to disable BlackIP
+If you consider that there are many IPs to block, it is recommended to use the reverse blocking rule for Squid, which is to authorize only white lists of IPs and deny all other requests to IP addresses.
+If you are going to use this rule, it is recommended to disable BlackIP / Si considera que son muchas IPs a bloquear, se recomienda usar la regla de bloqueo inverso para Squid, que consiste en autorizar solamente listas blancas de IPs y denegar el resto de peticiones a direcciones IPs.
+Si va a usar esta regla, se recomienda desactivar BlackIP

 ```
 # INSERT YOUR OWN RULE(S) HERE TO ALLOW ACCESS FROM YOUR CLIENTS